nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Format: `filter TAGNAME1 TAGNAME2`

 ### Further Finding/Filtering: `-s`
-Users can chain `find` and `filter` commands to generate an even smaller sub-list of activities based on his/her needs.
+Users can chain `find` and `filter` commands to generate an even smaller sub-list of activities based on their needs.
 This is can be particularly useful when the user wants to generate a `graph`.

 This flag applies to `find` and `filter` commands only.